premkhumar/FirstProject/README.md

+There have been no other significant transactions noted in the account over the past one year, making the current transaction pattern appear as a one-off occurrence
 Disposition to Close the Case:

 Upon reviewing the transactions and profile of the client RAJU SHRESTHA, the following observations and findings have been made: